Nikki Grahame: 2007–2009: After Big Brother 7

 Grahame made personal appearances, which included participation in various television shows such as Celebrity Scissorhands and 8 out of 10 Cats, and appearances at student nights and clubs.
 On 24 March 2007, Grahame appeared on a special "Goodies and Baddies" edition of the game show The Weakest Link.
 During round three, she was the strongest link of the team (answered the most questions correctly and earned the most money), but was eliminated in round five after then becoming the weakest link of the team.
 Grahame took part in the Soccer Six charity tournament at Wrexham's Racecourse Ground in May 2007.

 In June 2007, Grahame returned to the Big Brother franchise as a reporter for the spin-off show Big Brother's Little Brother.
 Known as "The B-Team", Grahame and several other former housemates were sent to interview people about their opinions of Big Brother 8.
 She also wrote a Big Brother column in the magazine OK!.
 In September 2007, Grahame was given a regular column in OK!'s "Hot Stars" section.

 2010: Ultimate Big Brother

 On 24 August 2010, Grahame competed in Ultimate Big Brother, in which she was the only housemate to represent Big Brother 7.
-Grahame was nominated for a double eviction in the show's second week of the show's run alongside five of her housemate.
+Grahame was nominated for a double eviction in the second week of the show's run alongside five of her housemates.
 Grahame survived the public vote after polling fewer votes than at least two of the other nominees.
 On 10 September, Grahame became the show's runner-up, receiving a positive reaction from the audience after losing to Big Brother 2 winner Brian Dowling in the final vote.
 Grahame finished the show three places higher than her placing in Big Brother 7.

 During Grahame's time in Ultimate Big Brother, she appeared to be more comfortable discussing her anorexia; in particular, she conversed with Vanessa Feltz, who has also had problems with her weight.